kwilkins/dnd/5e-reference-doc.md

 ## Character Customization
 ### Playable Races
-All of the race options from the Player’s Handbook and Dungeon's Master Guide
+All of the race options from the Player’s Handbook and Dungeon's Master Guide.
+* When choosing the Human race, I use different traits than what is in the PHB.
+<a target="_blank" href="https://www.gmbinder.com/share/-LO0UhtGLOqlEke1z5A0">Human Race Traits</a>

 The following race options from Volo's Guide to Monsters:
   * Aasimar